AmadoMuerte/WaybarCodeStats/README.md

 ## WakaTime Module for Waybar

 ### Overview
-The WakaTime Module for Waybar integrates WakaTime with Waybar, allowing you to track your coding activity and display the time spent coding directly on your bar.
+The <a href='https://wakatime.com/'>WakaTime<a/> Module for Waybar integrates WakaTime with Waybar, allowing you to track your coding activity and display the time spent coding directly on your bar.

 > **Note:** To use this module, you must have the WakaTime plugin installed in one of your IDEs.
 Additionally, a `.wakatime.conf` file should exist in your root directory.